SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

     MetricsDemoSystem& _system;
   };

+The above format of setting up a measure in the header file, besides the name of the measure, is always the same.

-Next, in order for our custom measure to have access to the information of the particle system as well as of the individual particles (which are separate classes), we must add the following line of code:
+Next, in order for our custom measure to have access to the information of the particle system as well as of the individual particles, we must add the following line of code:

 .. code-block:: c++

   friend class PercentageRedMeasure;

-This needs to be placed in the definition of the MetricsDemoSystem class; all measures must be a friend class of the particle system class.
+This needs to be placed in the definition of the ``MetricsDemoSystem`` class; all measures must be a friend class of the particle system class.

-Additionally, this line needs to be placed in the definition of the MetricsDemoParticle class.
+Additionally, this line needs to be placed in the definition of the ``MetricsDemoParticle`` class.
 Measures only need to be friend classes of the particle class in some cases, depending on what information the metric needs access to.
-For our PercentageRedMeasure, as you will see shortly, we need to access the states of individual particles; therefore, the measure must be a friend class of the particle class.
+For our ``PercentageRedMeasure``, as you will see shortly, we need to access the states of individual particles; therefore, the measure must be a friend class of the particle class.

 Your header file, in total, should now look like this: